Aura Journal

 A practical guide to name analysis, Five Elements, sound, meaning, cultural context, first impressions, and why a name should not be treated as destiny.

-A name is small, but it does a lot of work.
-It appears on forms, resumes, social profiles, business cards, school records, wedding invitations, and group chats.
+It appears on resumes, social profiles, business cards, school records, wedding invitations, and group chats.
 Before people know your story, they may hear your name, read it, mispronounce it, remember it, or make assumptions about it.

 That does not mean a name controls destiny.
 A responsible name reading should never pretend that changing one character or one spelling can fix a whole life.
 But a name can shape first impressions, carry family expectations, suggest a tone, and interact with how a person presents themselves.